baeyun/ressheet/README.md

 	<img src="https://raw.githubusercontent.com/bukharim96/ress/master/resources/ress-001.PNG">
 </p>

-Notice how RESS allows multi *selectors* in `'h1, h2, h3, h4, h5, h6': {...}`.
+Notice how RESSheet allows multi *selectors* in `'h1, h2, h3, h4, h5, h6': {...}`.
 Styles specified there would affect components with any `h1` - `h6` props.
-RESS also features nested, styles similiar to LESS, as seen in the above demo.
+RESSheet also features nested, styles similiar to LESS, as seen in the above demo.

-Without RESS, the above code would've been larger.
+Without RESSheet, the above code would've been larger.
 This code is valid for both, `react` and `react-native`.

 ## Browser &amp; Device Support

-**Note**: RESS supports both `react` and `react-native` out-of-the-box, along with all major browsers as highlighted below:
+**Note**: RESSheet supports both `react` and `react-native` out-of-the-box, along with all major browsers as highlighted below:

 | Android | IOS   | Chrome | Edge  | Firefox | IE    | Opera | Safari|
 |---------|-------|--------|-------|---------|-------|-------|-------|